wanglongqi/BatchRun/README.md

     Jobs 3 : sleep  5
     Jobs 4 : sleep  4

-Second, a comfirm message will be printed.
+Second, a confirm message will be printed.

     Do you want to execute the jobs?(y/N)

-Third, jobs will be excuted.
+Third, jobs will be executed.
 Status will be print to stdout.

     Executing job 0 , Pid is 9544
     :: New Job info ::